MecAtlantiss/StormforgeThreatMeter/README.md

 # How to use

 When you log in, you should see a black frame near the middle of your screen.
 You drag this around with your left mouse.
-When the frame is unlocked, you can re-size it by dragging the bottom left corner around.
+When the frame is unlocked, you can re-size it by dragging the bottom right corner around.

 #### You also can use the following chat commands while in-game
 ---